mvolkmann/blog/src/prolog.md

 ```

 This creates the executable file `target/release/scryer-prolog`.
-Define an alias like `scryerp` to make this easier to run.
+Define an alias like `scryerp` or just `scry` to make this easier to run.

 To update your version of Scryer Prolog: